mukeshsingal/datastructures/README.md

 | Check whether a second string can be formed from character of first string|
 | Number of flips to make a binary string alternate|

-This is dummy commit.
-This is the day i had convocation.